Chris Rock Test Drives New Comedy Material Before Embarking On First World Tour In Nine Years

 — eCelebrityFacts (@ecelebrityfacts) November 10, 2016

-During another surprise performance at the New York Comedy Festival, Chris Rock took the stage right before Hannibal Burress’ performance.
+During another surprise performance at the New York Comedy Festival, Chris Rock took the stage right before Hannibal Burress’s performance.
 In one of his jokes, Rock, who recently signed a record-breaking $40 million deal with Netflix for two stand-up specials, joked that people shouldn’t be surprised if they ever see him on Dancing With the Stars.

 “When you see me on Dancing With the Stars… I’m not on crack, that’s just alimony!”

 But that’s not the only joke Chris Rock made about marriage over the past few years.
-The comedian once joked that marriage is “so tough” hat even Nelson Mandela got divorced.
+The comedian once joked that marriage is “so tough” that even Nelson Mandela got divorced.

 “He got out of jail after 27 years of torture, spent six months with his wife and said, ‘I can’t take this sh*t no more.'”

 Chris Rock made history when he signed the $40 million deal with Netflix.
-In fact, his paycheck surpassed those earned by such comedian greats as Kevin Hart, Amy Schumer, and even Jerry Seinfeld.
+In fact, his paycheck surpassed those earned by comedy greats such as Kevin Hart, Amy Schumer, and even Jerry Seinfeld.

 Chris Rock is currently dating Arrow actress Megalyn Echikunwoke, who is nearly two decades younger than him.
 Interestingly, Rock’s marriage with ex-wife Malaak Compton-Rock lasted for 19 years, while Echikunwoke is 19 years younger than the comedian.